A Look at Each Vaccine: Measles, Mumps and Rubella (MMR) Vaccine

 What is mumps?

 Mumps is a virus that usually causes swelling in the salivary or parotid glands, just below the ear, lasting for about seven to 10 days.
-The chipmunk-like appearance of people infected with mumps is how mumps got its name.
+The swelling may occur on one or both sides of the face, causing a chipmunk-like appearance in infected people.
+This may be accompanied by muscle aches, fatigue, lack of appetite, headache and low-grade fever.

-Mumps can also infect testicles and cause a disease known as orchitis.
+While many mumps infections are mild, not all are.
+Mumps can infect testicles, causing a disease known as orchitis in up to 1 of every 3 infected males.
 Some men with orchitis were found to be sterile after the infection resolved.
 Additionally, mumps infection during pregnancy occasionally resulted in the death of the unborn child.

 The face of rubella